rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to device telemetry information.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.
 ---

 ## :octicons-search-16: **2.
 Applications**

-### Application Examples
+### Examples of Applications

 This lab is focused on practical experimentation with automatic device discovery in IP networks, integrating monitoring (Zabbix) and documentation (Netbox) tools.
 It is ideal for studies and training involving inventory automation, topology discovery, and network data integration.

 #### Possible Applications:

-- **Network Discovery Automation:** Demonstrates how to automatically identify active devices on a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.
+- **Network discovery automation:** Demonstrates how to automatically identify active devices in a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.

-- **NetDevOps and Inventory Management Training:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and automation of infrastructure documentation.
+- **NetDevOps and inventory management training:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and automation of infrastructure documentation.

-- **Centralized Device Repository Creation:** Enables building a reliable database of real-time network data, from information discovered via SNMP and documented in Netbox.
+- **Centralized device repository creation:** Enables building a reliable database about the network in real-time, based on information discovered via SNMP and documented in Netbox.

-- **Study of Zabbix + Netbox Integration via API:** Allows exploring the use of RESTful APIs to synchronize information between monitoring and network asset management tools.
+- **Zabbix + Netbox integration study via API:** Allows exploring the use of RESTful APIs to synchronize information between monitoring and network asset management tools.

-- **SNMP Discovery and Centralized Management Teaching:** Provides practical experience for students and professionals to understand how network data (interfaces, IPs, manufacturers, etc.) is collected and how this data is processed by management tools.
+- **SNMP discovery and centralized management teaching:** Provides a practical experience for students and professionals to understand how network data collection (interfaces, IPs, manufacturers, etc.) occurs and how this data is processed by management tools.

 ---

 ## :material-tools: **3.
 Requirements**
 ### :material-alert: 3.1 Prerequisites

-To start the lab, it is necessary to install and configure the following components:
+To start the lab, the following components must be installed and configured:

 - Netbox
 - Containerlab